Where do I find my tax forms?

 If you are holding either a Roth or Traditional IRA and you want to make a contribution for the prior year, you have until the tax filing deadline of the current year.

-Must be postmarked by the tax filing deadline.
+Must be postmarked or contributed online by the tax filing deadline.

 Depending on how your account is registered, tax reporting procedures may be different.
 Your broker dealer firm may be responsible for all year end tax reporting.
 Please consult your Financial Representative or Tax Advisor for further details.

 Cost Basis Reporting Changes In October 2010, the Internal Revenue Service issued new regulations regarding cost basis that were established pursuant to the Economic Stabilization Act of 2008.
 Under the regulations, mutual funds are required to report cost basis information to the IRS for all shares acquired on or after January 1, 2012.
 When you sell or exchange shares of your Thornburg Fund, you may have a capital gain or loss that you may be required to report to the IRS.
 To calculate the capital gain or loss from shares sold or exchanged, you must know the original price paid, or cost basis, for the shares sold.
 Any transaction that increases or decreases the number of shares in your account can affect the cost basis.
 Cost basis reporting applies to regular taxable accounts and to accounts owned by S Corporations.
 Cost basis reporting does not apply to IRA or Retirement Platform accounts.
 The effective date for shareholders of mutual funds is January 1, 2012.

 - The new regulations treat shares acquired before the effective date as non-covered shares.
 Thornburg Investment Management is not required to report cost basis to the IRS for shares purchased prior to the effective date.
 For certain eligible accounts, we have been maintaining Average Cost information on your account(s) as a service.
 You have not been obligated to use this information in your tax reporting.